Fantastic Four (1994 TV series): Season 2 (1995–1996)

+Crossovers

-The Incredible Hulk crossover
+The Incredible Hulk

-Chuck McCann and Beau Weaver reprised their roles (as the Thing and Mister Fantastic respectively) on The Incredible Hulk.
+Chuck McCann and Beau Weaver reprised their roles as the Thing and Mister Fantastic respectively on The Incredible Hulk.

-Spider-Man crossover
+Spider-Man

 Only Quinton Flynn (who replaced Brian Austin Green as the voice of the Human Torch in the second season) came back for Spider-Man.
 Beau Weaver, Lori Alan, and Chuck McCann were replaced by Cam Clarke, Gail Matthius, and Patrick Pinney as Mister Fantastic, the Invisible Woman, and the Thing respectively, and Doctor Doom was voiced by veteran voice actor Tom Kane for parts 2 and 3.

 Broadcast and release

 Despite the fact that the show ended in 1996, the success of the live-action Fantastic Four film have sparked more interest in new fans, allowing the series to air in reruns on Jetix block on Toon Disney due to its new owners: The Walt Disney Company.

 In February 2012, Marvel.com uploaded every episode for streaming purposes, although they have now been removed.

 The entire series is available to purchase on the iTunes Store, Amazon Prime Video, and Google TV.

-The series with both seasons combined into one complete season has been shown on Disney's streaming service Disney+ since its launch on November 12, 2019, however, the episode "Incursion of the Skrulls" is omitted for reasons unknown.
+The series with both seasons combined into one complete season has been shown on Disney's streaming service Disney+ since its launch on November 12, 2019, however, the episode "Incursion of the Skrulls" is omitted, most likely due to the destruction of the Twin Towers during the episode.